sapegin/washingcode-book/manuscript/book.md

 That does the same thing but less verbose.

-And before the [Object.assign](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) in ECMAScript 2015 we didn’t even try to avoid mutations: it was too difficult.
+And before the [Object.assign](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) in ECMAScript 2015, we didn’t even try to avoid mutations: it was too painful.

-Redux has a great [page on immutable update patterns](https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns): it describes patterns of updating arrays and objects without mutations, and it’s useful even if you don’t use Redux.
+Redux has a great [page on immutable update patterns](https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns): it describes patterns for updating arrays and objects without mutations, and it’s useful even if you don’t use Redux.

-And still spread syntax gets incredibly verbose very quickly:
+And still, spread syntax quickly gets incredibly verbose:

 ```js
 function addDrink(meals, drink) {